Basic Memory MCP server

 Available Tools

-Basic Memory provides these tools to LLMs:
+Basic Memory provides the following tools to LLMs:

-• search_notes(query, page, page_size) - Search across your knowledge base
+search(query, page, page_size) - Search across your knowledge base

-Basic Memory uses a specific Markdown format:
+Basic Memory uses a simple Markdown format with special markup:

 Frontmatter